sovrin-foundation/sovrin-rfc/text/5001-node-selection-algorithm/README.md

 * __scenarios__: A list of scenario names.
 * __likelihoods__: A list of numbers that derive from MTBF, and that quantify the relative likelihood of the different scenarios.
-Same size as sceanrios list, with corresponding indexes.
+Same size as scenarios list, with corresponding indexes.
 * __faults__: A matrix of 1s and 0s, showing which stewards fault in
   which scenarios.
 A list of lists, where the inner lists capture one steward's fault profile across all scenarios, and the outer list is